project-akri/akri/docs/onvif-configuration.md

 ## Modifying a Configuration
-More information about how to modify an installed Configuration, add additional protocol Configurations to a cluster, or delete a Configuration can be found in the [Modifying a Akri Installation document](./modifying-akri-installation.md).
+More information about how to modify an installed Configuration, add additional protocol Configurations to a cluster, or delete a Configuration can be found in the [Customizing Akri Installation document](./modifying-akri-installation.md).

 ## Implementation details